Chapter 5: The Complete Musical Instruments of the MOTIF Series - Yamaha USA

 Image of Examples of sampling piano sound

-Having regained their groove, the developers of the MOTIF set about planning the synth's second generation, and the most notable change in this—the MOTIF ES—was a doubling of the memory provided for built-in waveforms.
-In specific terms, the 85 MB of memory originally available for this data was increased to 175 MB, allowing much more sampled data to be stored on the instrument.
-One could be forgiven for thinking that this memory boost simply allowed more individual voices to be stored, but the availability of waveform memory is actually extremely important in enhancing the quality of sampled voices.
-To understand why, let's look at the example of a piano voice.
-As shown in the illustration, a piano sample slowly attenuates over time, and in the case of a grand piano, it could take dozens of seconds for each note to fade away completely.
-Storing all of this data on a synth would soon exhaust the available memory, and therefore, looping is usually applied as an alternative.
+Having regained their groove, the developers of the MOTIF set about planning the synth's second generation, and the most notable change in this—the MOTIF ES—contained twice the amount of memory provided for built-in waveforms in the original MOTIF series.
+In specific numbers, the 85 MB of memory originally available was increased to 175 MB, allowing more sampled data to be stored on the instrument.
+This availability of waveform memory went a long way in enhancing the quality of sampled voices.
+To understand why, let's look at a piano voice.
+As shown in the illustration, a piano sample slowly attenuates over time.
+In the case of a grand piano, it could take dozens of seconds for each note to fade away completely.
+Storing all this data on a synth would soon exhaust the available memory, and looping was usually applied as an alternative.

 Sticking with our piano example, the attack portion of the sound comprises an extremely complex blend of harmonics that changes rapidly over time; however, the same basic waveform repeats in the release portion, gradually decaying in volume.
-We can, therefore, simulate the way in which piano notes actually fade out by looping a suitable length of the release portion and slowly reducing its volume.
-Waveform data from behind the looped portion would no longer be needed, and when this is removed from the sampled sound, less on-board memory is required for storage.
-If, however, the loop points must be positioned too far forward due to memory constraints, it becomes much more difficult to reproduce the delicate nuances of the sampled instrument, and the resulting voices become sterile and mechanical.
+We could therefore simulate the way in which piano notes fade by looping a suitable length of the release portion and slowly reducing its volume.
+Waveform data from behind the looped portion would no longer be needed.
+When this is removed from the sampled sound, less onboard memory is required for storage.
+If, however, the loop points must be positioned too far forward due to memory constraints, it becomes more difficult to reproduce the delicate nuances of the sampled instrument, and the resulting voices become sterile and mechanical.
 In other words, when more memory is available for storing sample data, more realistic, higher quality sounds can be replicated.
 In addition, the subtle noises produced when playing a real instrument—in the case of our piano, the sounds of mechanisms such as the actions and pedals—can also be sampled when more memory is available, and when properly mixed with the musical sounds, they make the simulation much more realistic.
 In the MOTIF ES, we were able to achieve a level of musical expressiveness that memory limitations made impossible on the original MOTIF, significantly boosting the overall quality of the synth's sound.

-Meanwhile, a technology known as Keyboard Mega Voice made all of the nuances of an acoustic instrument's sound instantly playable.
-For example, guitar mutes and harmonics could in the past only be accessed by individually loading the corresponding programs, but Keyboard Mega Voices could also produce these sounds in response to specific key velocities and other performance data.
-They too played a critical role in making the MOTIF ES a much more expressive musical instrument.
+Meanwhile, a technology known as Keyboard Mega Voice made all the nuances of an acoustic instrument's sound instantly playable.
+In the past, guitar mutes and harmonics could only be accessed by individually loading the corresponding programs, but Keyboard Mega Voices beautifully produced these sounds in response to specific key velocities and other performance data, playing a critical role in making the MOTIF ES a much more expressive musical instrument.

 • MOTIF ES7